 The thumbhole portion of these mitts is worked in flat rows (with two stitches of garter at each end), treating the three needles holding live stitches as if they’re a single left-hand needle, and turning the work with each row, before rejoining in the round at the top of the thumb opening.
 In order to be able to wear the mitts either direction, as pictured, it’s critical that the cast-on and bind-off edges both be stretchy.
 I’ve used the long-tail cast-on and Elizabeth Zimmermann’s sewn bind-off, but you may use whatever stretchy cast-on and bind-off you like.
 Directions for EZ’s sewn bind-off follow the pattern.

 - approx 60 yards (30 yards each of two colors) of Anna or other aran-weight yarn

-- double-pointed needles in size US4/3.5mm and US7/4.5mm, or size needed to obtain gauge
+- double-pointed needles in size US8/5mm, or size needed to obtain a fabric you like — the stretchy ribbing will fit a wide range of hands regardless of precise gauge

 - tapestry needle